JaredTherriault/ComfyUI-JNodes/README.md

 * Misc Nodes
   * JNodes_GetTempDirectory, JNodes_GetOutputDirectory, JNodes_StringLiteral
   * JNodes_AnyToString: Turn any input into text or string (as python would stringify it for JSON)

+# Parameter Lists
+JNodes includes a feature that allows for text parameters in prompts.
+With this feature you can add something like <params: image_size_y: 512> to your text prompt to make your image have a height of 512.
+Anything can be parameterized including model names, numbers, even booleans.
+That means you can have different parameters for individual prompts.
+Imagine that you normally like to generate images at 512x768 but you want to do an XL generation.
+Instead of manually changing the latent size to 1024x1024, you can simply add <params: image_size_x: 1024> <params: image_size_y: 1024> to your prompt.

+This is not exactly automatic though, and requires some manual set up the first time.

 # Caveats
 There are some incompatibilities with some Comfy extensions and some popular extensions.
 They can be optionally disabled with this suite.